By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Nearest Station: Nishitetsu Dazaifu Station.
 From Nishitetsu Fukuoka Station, take the train to Futsukaichi Station on the Tenjin Omuta Line, then transfer to another train on the Dazaifu Line to Dazaifu Station.
 From there, it will take about 5 minutes on foot to reach the shrine.
 Travel time from the city center to the shrine is around 40 minutes.
 The fare is around ¥400.
 If you want to take the bus, there’s a direct bus from Hakata Bus Center to Dazaifu Station for ¥600.
 The travel time is about an hour.

 If you want a hassle-free transfer from Fukuoka city center to Dazaifu Tenmangu Shrine or if you are traveling with seniors and kids, you may opt to join a guided group tour.
-Klook offers a tour that includes roundtrip transfers.
-Other stops for this tour aside from Dazaifu are Misaka Hot Spring, Tenjin Underground Mall (the largest shopping district in Kyushu), and Canal City Hakata (the largest shopping mall in Fukuoka).
+There are tours offering roundtrip transfers also.
+Other possible stops for this tour aside from Dazaifu are Misaka Hot Spring, Tenjin Underground Mall (the largest shopping district in Kyushu), and Canal City Hakata (the largest shopping mall in Fukuoka).

 BOOK THIS TOUR HERE